 As one of the region’s top kidney stone facilities, our experts combine cutting-edge treatment with preventative medicine and education to manage and eradicate kidney stones.

-Under the leadership of Jay Simhan, MD, Einstein has become a national destination for patients seeking the best care for urologic trauma - conditions that can cause the inability to urinate, pain during urination or sex and a variety of other conditions.
+Einstein has become a national destination for patients seeking the best care for urologic trauma - conditions that can cause the inability to urinate, pain during urination or sex and a variety of other conditions.

 Frequently Asked Questions